dotb/readyci/README.md

 Ready CI currently supports web-hook calls from GitHub and Bitbucket.

 ## Configuration explained
-Ready CI is configured by supplying a simple YML file.
+Ready CI is configured by supplying a simple YML file on the command line, and an optional configuration file in the root of your repository named readyci.yml.
 For example, the configuration below builds Ready CI using Maven and the code on GitHub.
 ```yml
   pipelines:
   - name: ready-ci # every pipeline needs a name